Nicky Gile Showcases Hourglass Figure & Pert Derrière In Sunny Yellow Bikini

 The model styled her hair straight, and accessorized with a belly piercing.

 According to the geotag, Nicky was at the Fontainebleau Hotel in Miami Beach when the snaps were taken.
 The post included four pictures.
-She posed on a balcony that overlooked the ocean.
-Palm trees stood tall on the other side of the railing and lounge chairs and umbrellas dotted the beach.
+She posed on a balcony that overlooked the ocean, with palm trees standing tall on the other side of the railing and lounge chairs and umbrellas dotting the beach.

 Nicky faced the camera in the first photo.
 She looked downward while resting her hands on the top of the railing.
 With one hip cocked to the side, she flaunted her hourglass shape and curvy hips.
 Sun hit the front of her body, highlighting her flat abs and ample chest.